Molika

-Molika is a performing artist group that was formed in 1995 in Bitola, Macedonia.
+Molika is a Macedonian musical group formed in 1992 in Bitola, Macedonia.
 Throughout the years, Molika and Aneta Micevska have recorded and released seven award-winning albums and four DVD music specials.
 They have travelled and held multiple concerts around the world and have seen great success in countries such as Australia, the United States of America, Canada, Germany, Switzerland, France, Sweden, Denmark, Austria, Italy, Slovenia, Croatia, Bosnia Herzegovina and Serbia.